Marty Nemko's WebsiteHis little-known ideas on improving your worklife and education, and on men's issues

 - Was senior author of California's public schools accreditation procedures.

-- A member of the WASC (accreditation commission for the western states) task force on increasing higher education public accountability and transparency.
+- Was member of the WASC (accreditation commission for the Western states) task force on increasing higher education public accountability and transparency.

 - Has been a consultant to such entities as Consumer Reports and the Educational Testing Service.